Human-Connection/Human-Connection-Clock-Frontend/README.md

 Docker version 18.09.1, build 4c52b90
 ```

-To run the Docker version, follow these steps:
+To run the Docker installation, follow these steps:
-1. First you need to clone the git repository of the Clock of Change API.
+1. First you need to clone the git repository of the Clock of Change Frontend.
 Head to a directory where you want the git repository to reside
 and open the directory in the console.
-Then run `git clone https://github.com/Human-Connection/Clock-of-Change-API.git` to clone the repository to this directory.
+Then run `git clone https://github.com/Human-Connection/Clock-of-Change-Frontend.git` to clone the repository to this directory.
-2. Go to the newly created Clock-of-Change-API directory (`cd Clock-of-Change-API` in the console)
+2. Go to the newly created Clock-of-Change-Frontend directory (`cd Clock-of-Change-Frontend` in the console)
 3. Run `docker-compose up`.
 This will build the Docker container on first startup and run it.
-This can take a while, but after some time you should see the Clock of Change ticking.
+This can take a while, but after some time the system will be up and running.

-Now the Clock of Change API server is ready for usage at [http://127.0.0.1:1337](http://127.0.0.1:1337)
+TODO: Complete Docker setup

 **LOCAL INSTALLATION & USAGE**